 Google Workspace: the G-Suite rebrand

-Google Workspace is the latest incarnation of G-Suite Business, which was first known as Google Apps.
-Designed to rival Microsoft Office 365, it is charged on a subscription basis, including enterprise plans.
-Its Business Starter plan is the cheapest, offering 30 GB cloud storage per employee at £4.14 per user, per month.
+Its Business Starter plan is the cheapest, offering 30 GB cloud storage per employee at £5 per user, per month (minimum 12-month commitment).
 But really, it can be used by organisations of any size, from the modest to the global.

 Google Apps Script allows anyone who knows JavaScript to build add-ons for many of its services and Jamboard offers an interactive whiteboard collaboration tool.